 The basic ingredient of any endeavor is right perspective, so Krishna right away delineates two universal principles that must be kept in mind at all times, whether engaged in outer activity or inner meditation.

 Unless we are constantly aware of these two truths, any kind of endeavor on our part will result in the perpetuation of ignorance and its result: bondage.
-Nor are these two principles to be merely accepted intellectually.
-They must be lived.
-And until they can be fully demonstrated in our life we must keep striving to bring our conscious thoughts and deeds into conformity with them.
+Nor are these abstractions to be merely accepted intellectually.
+They must be lived; and until they can be fully demonstrated in our life we must at least keep striving to bring our conscious thoughts and deeds into conformity with them.
 Jesus spoke of a man who wanted to build a house where there was sandy soil.
-Wisely he dug down until he found solid rock, and then only did he build the house so it would stand secure.
-(Matthew 7:24, 25) These two principles are the bedrock on which the structure of our entire life should be based.
+Wisely he dug down until he found solid rock, and then only did he build the house so it would stand secure (Matthew 7:24-25).
+These two principles are the bedrock on which the structure of our entire life should be based.

 What is not can never come to be

 “The fashion of this world passeth away,” said Saint Paul (I Corinthians 7:31).
 The word translated “fashion” in the sense of exterior appearance is schema, which means a figure or outline of something, either visual or ideational, a mere thought or “scheme” rather than a thing of actual substance.
-From this we see that Saint Paul considered the world to be a mere appearance, a temporary thought in the mind of God and man, as did Krishna.
+From this we see that Saint Paul considered the world to be a mere appearance, a temporary thought in the mind of God and man.
+And so did Krishna.

 Seeing the Real in the unreal